-Some plugins may be replaced by others or just become irrelevant (e.g. integration with a service which was shut down).
+Some plugins may be replaced by others or just become irrelevant.
+Becoming irrelevant can include an integration with a service that was shut down or a new plugin combining multiple plugins into one.
 We do not recommend deleting source code outright, even a stale or no-longer-relevant code can still be educational.
 However, we do have a mechanism for deprecating or hiding plugins in the Jenkins update centers.
 This page describes the processes for marking a plugin as deprecated or suspending its distribution entirely.

 deprecated label for the plugin that will be visible on plugins.jenkins.io and in the Jenkins plugin manager.
 This can be done in two ways:

 deprecated topic in the plugin’s GitHub repository.

 If you have multiple plugins inside a single repository, it will apply to all of them.

 deprecated label to the plugin entry in the Update Center’s label-definitions.properties file.

 Choose this approach if the GitHub repository contains multiple plugins and only some of the plugins in the repository are to be deprecated.

 Update the plugin’s documentation to explain the reason of the deprecation.

 Optionally, you can archive the GitHub repository of the plugin if it has reached the end of its lifecycle or has been superseded by another plugin.

 Leave a note in the repository’s README file explaining the reason for archiving and providing a link to the replacement plugin if available.